Doodles Weaver: Films and television

 Weaver made his television debut on The Colgate Comedy Hour in 1951.
 He performed an Ajax cleanser commercial with a pig, and the audience reaction prompted the network to give him his own series.
 In 1951, The Doodles Weaver Show was NBC's summer replacement for Sid Caesar's Your Show of Shows; it was telecast from June to September with Weaver, his wife Lois, vocalist Marian Colby, and the comedy team of Dick Dana and Peanuts Mann.
 The show's premise involved Weaver dealing with an assignment to stage a no-budget television series using only the discarded costumes, sets and props left behind by more popular network television shows away for the summer.

 Weaver went on to guest star on numerous television shows including The Spike Jones Show, The Donna Reed Show, Dennis the Menace, and The Tab Hunter Show.
 He also hosted several children's television series.
 In 1965, he starred in A Day With Doodles, a series of six-minute shorts sold as alternative fare to cartoons for locally hosted kiddie television programs.
 Each episode featured Weaver in a first-person plural adventure (e.g., "Today we are a movie actor"), portraying himself and, behind false mustaches and costume hats, all the other characters in slapstick comedy situations with a voice over narration and minimal sets.
 The ending credits would invariably list "Doodles...
 Doodles Weaver" and "Everybody Else...
 Doodles Weaver."

 He portrayed eccentric characters in guest appearances on such television series as Batman (where he played The Archer's henchman Crier Tuck), Land of the Giants, Dragnet 1967 and The Monkees.
-He appeared in more than 90 films, including The Great Imposter (1961), Alfred Hitchcock's The Birds (1963) (as the man helping Tippi Hedren's character with her rental boat), Jerry Lewis's The Nutty Professor (1963), Pocketful of Miracles (1961) and, in a cameo, It's a Mad, Mad, Mad, Mad World (1963).
+He appeared in more than 90 films, including The Great Imposter (1961), Pocketful of Miracles (1961), Alfred Hitchcock's The Birds (1963) (as the man helping Tippi Hedren's character with her rental boat), Jerry Lewis's The Nutty Professor (1963), and, in a cameo, It's a Mad, Mad, Mad, Mad World (1963).
 He appeared in Six Pack Annie (1975).
 His last movie was Earthbound (1981).